-Type of Character and Description Applicable Characters and Description Transaction - The first character indicates the type of financial transaction that created the accounts V - Capitation adjustment receivable.
-1 - OBRA Level 1 screening void request 2 - OBRA Nurse Aide Training/Testing void request Identifier - 10 additional numbers are assigned to complete the Adjustment ICN.
-The identifier is used internally by ForwardHealth.
+Type of Character and Description Applicable Characters and Description Transaction - The first character indicates the type of financial transaction that created the accounts receivable.
+V - Capitation adjustment 1 - OBRA Level 1 screening void request 2 - OBRA Nurse Aide Training/Testing void request Identifier - 10 additional numbers are assigned to The identifier is used internally complete the Adjustment ICN. by ForwardHealth. ------------------------------ -------------------